avolutions-php/avolutions/docs/en/validation.md

 By default, the error message looks like: `{property} is not valid`.
 This message will not be translated.

-To override the default message, every *Validator* accepts an option called ´message´ which can be defined in mapping file:
+To override the default message, every *Validator* accepts an option called `message` which can be defined in mapping file:
 ```php
 return [
     'firstname' => [